prokoma/tinycc/README.md

 To build the project, run `sbt assembly` in the root directory of the repository.
 Unit and integration tests can be run with `sbt test`.

-We've tested the instructions above on Ubuntu 22.04 with `build-essential` and `cmake` packages.
+We have tested the instructions above on Ubuntu 22.04 with `build-essential` and `cmake` packages.

 ## Usage